Columbus Trademark Registration

 So where do you start?
 The first thing you need to be able to do is recognize your trademarks.
 These can be almost anything that represents you businesses, whether it’s the company name, slogans, or logos, or whether it’s a unique color scheme or even a smell.
 All of these things can act as trademarks.
 An experience attorney can help with this process, giving advice on what trademarks you may already be developing as well as advice on how to protect “non-traditional” trademarks, like smells or sounds, in the future.

 Next, you need to set a budget.
 Depending on your resources, you may start with one trademark and then prepare to roll out additional applications within the coming months, when you have proper funding.
 This is a good start, but from a legal perspective, the earlier you file your applications the less likely it is that someone else will file and register a trademark that could prevent you from using or registering your trademark.
 Once you’ve set a budget, then the next step is having an attorney perform a comprehensive search and trademark analysis.
 This will look for other trademarks that are already registered or in use that may cause issues for you in the future.

 Finally, a trademark attorney can draft your application and file it with the USPTO.
 If there are no issues, then in about nine months, you will have a registered trademark.

 But your responsibilities do not stop there.
 You must set up a monitoring program to ensure that no one else in your industry (or related industries) start using a confusingly-similar trademark.
 To protect your trademark, you must enforce it against infringers to reduce the chances losing rights.
 If you fail to enforce your trademark ultimately your rights in the trademark will erode and become narrower over time.

 A trademark attorney can assist you through this entire process, while giving you advice on how to manage every stage of the trademark process.
-At Gerben Law Firm, we offer businesses of all sizes comprehensive trademark services to help protect one of a business’s most valuable assets- your brand.
+At Gerben IP, we offer businesses of all sizes comprehensive trademark services to help protect one of a business’s most valuable assets- your brand.